Pek-Lin Chiew Wong

 I used to get in trouble a lot at school.
 Because of my loud, high pitch voice, I did stand out in a class.
 When a teacher would come into a noisy classroom, the teacher would locate the source of the loudest student - me.
 I’d get blamed all the time because my voice is loud and I like talking.

 I had some wonderful friends at the Convent school.
-To this day I’m still friends with some of them.
-One of my closest friends, Ah Fat, is a woman I became friends with at the convent, after the Japanese left, all those years ago.
+To this day, I’m still friends with some of them.
+One of my closest friends, Ah Fatt, is a woman I became friends with at the convent, after the Japanese left, all those years ago.
 We were in the same class.
 She lives in Perth now.
 We talk often.

-After the war, schools were reopened and returned to the convent to finish my schooling.
+After the war, schools were reopened and I returned to the convent to finish my schooling.
 Back then the options for a girl were very limited.
-The only possibilities I could see were Typing, Shorthand or Teaching.
+The only possibilities were typing, shorthand or teaching.
 That's all.

 So after I got my Cambridge School Certificate, I studied typing and Pittman’s style shorthand.
 Then I got a typing job.
 I wasn’t earning enough money to help my family and so I applied for a teaching job in a village outside of Kuala Lumpur.
 Nobody wanted to work outside of Kuala Lumpur due to fear of the communists and the possibility of being brainwashed.
 I wasn’t worried about that.
 So I taught English in a Chinese school.

 I went for the job and it turned out to be a position working for the secret service.
 I was successful in getting the job.
-While working there I met a woman by the name of Joy Magill.
-She was the secretary of the director of intelligence in Malaysia.
+While working there I met a woman by the name of Joy McGill.
+She was the secretary of the director of intelligence in Malaya.
 Later on Joy went back to London but insisted on taking me with her so that I could further my studies and career.
-This was in about 1953 so I was twenty-three at this point.
+This was in about 1953, so I was twenty-three at this point.
 I studied hard and got A Levels in English.